- Test Data Types

 Two-factor authentication provides additional protection for your application.
 With Testsigma, you can easily set up Mailbox, retrieve OTP using mailbox functions, and perform tests securely.
 This article discusses testing 2FA for MailBox.

-- You need to have a dedicated Mailbox for your account.
+- Also, you need to have a dedicated Mailbox for your account.
 Contact support@testsigma.com for more information.

 Creating Test Case for 2FA Using MailBox